centreon/centreon-documentation/en/administration/backup.md

   - MySQLdump: mysqldump command is used to backup databases.
 Be careful, mysqldump can take long time on large databases.
-  - LVM Snapshot  Binary copy of MySQL files is done.
-You need to have a specific LV for MySQL (i.e. /var/lib/mysql) and 1GB of space in its VG.
+  - LVM Snapshot  Binary copy of MariaDB files is done.
+You need to have a specific LV for MariaDB (i.e. /var/lib/mysql) and 1GB of space in its VG.

 Backup filename format: